 July Had a number of workshops at the Brisbane consulate that covered the important Q&A session, Lesson planning, Japanese Language and Japanese Culture.
 We also had a reception two days before the Brisbane JETs flew out to Tokyo for our new adventure.
 Landed in Tokyo on July 26th.

-The interview was a relatively nerve wrecking experience for me.
+The interview was a nerve-wracking experience for me.
 It had been a while since I had an interview and was very out of practice.
 Hence, as part of my research, I looked for any blogs that talked about the interview experience and potentially what questions were asked.
 Indeed I found blogs.
 Some of them helpful and others not so much.
 However, having now done the interview, one advise I want to give future applicants is you should not read too much into the questions that other people had been asked about.
-You may find yourself trying to prepare for way too much than you need and over killing it.
+You may find yourself trying to prepare for way too much than you need and overkilling it.
 That was my case.
-So, tip 1: Do not over kill yourself by trying to cover as many questions as possible.
+So, tip 1: Do not overkill yourself by trying to cover as many questions as possible.

 I was lucky where I spoke to two previous JETs or JET alumni.
 One folk I spoke to has been on the programme for 5 years and the other 3.
 Both very unique and amazing at so many levels.
-Speaking to them made me more keen on the programme as I was approaching the date to apply.
+Speaking to them made me keener on the programme as I was approaching the date to apply.
 I asked them individually about what questions they got asked during the interview (which is typically normal).
-Their answers were not only different to each other, but also different to what I had read from the various blogs I found.
+Their answers were not only different from each other but also different from what I had read from the various blogs I found.
 Hence tip 2: Do not expect the same interview experience to what others have described to you.

-Having a starting point or base questions will definitely help your prepare your mindset.
+Having a starting point or base questions will definitely help you prepare your mindset.
 What you want to achieve is to be able to present or deliver your message clearly and effectively to the interview panel.
 Oh yes, the interview is conducted in panel form.
 I had three members on the panel – two ex-JETs and one Japanese male who I believe worked at the consulate.
-I had been working with a career counselor at the time so I asked her for advise on what questions I should focus on.
+I had been working with a career counsellor at the time so I asked her for advice on what questions I should focus on.

 Here were some of the questions she put together: